Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Identify the missing word in the following sentence.
-A change is defined as the addition, modification, or removal of anything that could have a direct or indirect effect on [?].
+### A change is defined as the addition, modification, or removal of anything that could have a direct or indirect effect on [?].

 - [ ] Assets.
 - [ ] Values.